A • R y e © retweeted you

 In Their Own Words

 "While working on the Committee on Homeland Security, I received a letter from a small business owner stating that my efforts and the chairman's saved their contract and, therefore, saved their company.
-The letter had a major impact on me and reminds me that the little things make a difference."
+The letter had a major impact on me and reminds me that the little things make a difference." * Please ignore the following wiki text in curly brackets *

 More on: Angela T. Rye